 The Two Stages of Withdrawal – Acute and Post-Acute

 These refer to a number of psychological symptoms which can last for weeks or months after the user has stopped taking the drug.
-This is one of many reasons why residential treatment is the most effective way to treat ecstasy addiction.
+This is one of many reasons why residential treatment is the most effective way to treat ice addiction.

 Post-acute withdrawal symptoms can include: